Juliand6/Tic-Tac-Toe/README.md

     - An input box will appear over the grid with the text "Please enter your name"
     - After the player has entered their name, the server should save their name with the corresponding winstreak count at the time of their loss.
     - After the player has input their name, a menu will appear in the center of the screen with 2 buttons: play again, and leaderboards.
-        - Clicking on the leaderboards button pulls up a leaderboard graphic in the middle of the screen which will display the top 10 highest winstreak counters mapped in the database along with the corresponding names in descending order from biggest to smallest.
+        - Clicking on the leaderboards button pulls up a leaderboard graphic in the middle of the screen which will display the top 40 highest winstreak counters mapped in the database along with the corresponding names in descending order from biggest to smallest.
+There will be a scroll bar if all the names cannot fit in the graphic.
         - There will be a back button at the bottom of the leaderboards which will take players back to the previous menu when clicked.
         - Clicking on the play again button will reset the game.
 This means the winstreak counter is set to 0 and a new game begins.